redox-os/website/content/news/nlnet-cap-nsmgr-cwd.md

 ### Absolute Path
 1. Application calls `open("/home/user/some_file")`.
-2. relibc (`redox-rt`) converts the path to Scheme-rooted Path `/scheme/file/home/user/some_file`, and opens it.
+2. relibc (`redox-rt`) converts the path to scheme-rooted Path `/scheme/file/home/user/some_file`, and opens it.
 3. The kernel extracts the target scheme name `file`, and looks for it in the caller process's namespace.
-4. If the target scheme `file` is registered in the namespace, the kernel routes the syscall request to the scheme.
+4. If the target scheme `file` is registered in the namespace, the kernel routes the system call request to the scheme.
-5. `file` scheme receives the syscall request.
+5. `file` scheme receives the system call request.

 In this design, where the kernel manages both Scheme and Namespace, the kernel has to hold all scheme names as strings and parse the paths to identify the target scheme.